quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We discovered one significant cis-eQTL for *Mbd4* in spleen at which *D* alleles were associated with increased expression.
 We also queried a previously published collection of eQTLs derived from Diversity Outbred (DO) mouse embryonic stem cell expression data [@PMID:32795400], but did not find any significant eQTLs for either *Ogg1* or *Mbd4*.

-Finally, we queried a dataset of structural variants (SVs) identified via high-quality, long-read assembly of inbred laboratory strains [@doi:10.1016/j.xgen.2023.100291] and found 148 large insertions or deletions within 5 Mbp of the cosine distance peak on chromosome 6.
+Finally, we queried a dataset of structural variants (SVs) identified via high-quality, long-read assembly of inbred laboratory mouse strains [@doi:10.1016/j.xgen.2023.100291] and found 148 large insertions or deletions within 5 Mbp of the cosine distance peak on chromosome 6.
-Of these, seven overlapped the exonic sequences of protein-coding genes (Table @tbl:sv-overlap), though none of these genes has a previously annotated role in DNA binding, repair or replication, or in a pathway that would likely affect germline mutation rates.
+Of these, seven overlapped the exonic sequences of protein-coding genes (Table @tbl:sv-overlap), though none of the genes has a previously annotated role in DNA binding, repair or replication, or in a pathway that would likely affect germline mutation rates.
-Two protein-coding genes that are involved in DNA repair (*Mbd4* and *Rad18*) harbored intronic insertions or deletions (Table @tbl:sv-overlap), though it is challenging to interpret the functional impact of these SVs without additional experimental evidence.
+Two protein-coding genes that are involved in DNA repair (*Mbd4* and *Rad18*) harbored intronic insertions or deletions (Table @tbl:sv-overlap); however, it is challenging to interpret the functional impact of these SVs without additional experimental evidence.

 ### Evidence of epistasis between germline mutator alleles

 Next, we more precisely characterized the effects of the chromosome 4 and 6 mutator alleles on mutation spectra in the BXDs.
-We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone (Figure @fig:spectra-comparison-all and @fig:spectra-comparison).
+We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone (Figure @fig:spectra-comparison and @fig:spectra-comparison-all).
 Compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit higher C>A mutation fractions, indicating that the effects of *D* alleles at the chromosome 6 locus depend on the presence of *D* alleles at *Mutyh* (Figure {@fig:spectra-comparison}).

 We also used SigProfilerExtractor [@PMID:36388765] to assign the germline mutations in each BXD to single-base substitution (SBS) mutation signatures from the COSMIC catalog [@PMID:30371878].